rupali317/stats-preview-card-component/README.md

 ## Acknowledgments

-I express my gratitude towards my mentor - Deborah for the insightful code review session
+I express my gratitude towards my mentor - Deborah for the insightful code review session.
+A big thank you to Alex for providing insights on some best practices related to UI testing and about third party extensions on browsers.